lopter/lightsd/docs/protocol.rst

 .. function:: set_light_from_hsbk(target, hue, saturation, brightness, kelvin[, transition])

+   Set the color of the given bulbs, if `hue` and `saturation` are both 0 then the bulbs will be white otherwise you'll be setting an actual color.
+The temperature parameter (`kelvin`) can be used to get a warmer or colder white and will also affect colors.

    :param float hue: From 0 to 360.
    :param float saturation: From 0 to 1.
    :param float brightness: From 0 to 1.